+Hailing from New Hampshire, David Milazzo is being recognized as an in-demand saxophonist and woodwind player within the New York music scene.
 He has performed with Jon Faddis, Ulysses Owens Jr, George Garzone, Bill Charlap, Sean Jones, Jamie Cullum, Ambrose Akinmusire and many more.
-David has performed at the Monterey Jazz Festival, Bern Jazz Festival, Newport Jazz Festival, Cancun International Music Festival, The Blue Note, Dizzys Club Coca-Cola, Zinc Bar, Fat Cat, Smalls Jazz Club, DROM, and more.
-He has performed in all around the US, as well as Japan, Mexico, Canada, and Europe.
+David has performed at the Monterey Jazz Festival, Bern Jazz Festival, Newport Jazz Festival, Cancun International Music Festival, The Blue Note, Dizzys Club Coca-Cola, Zinc Bar, Fat Cat, Smalls Jazz Club, DROM, to name a few.
+He has performed throughout the US, as well as Japan, Mexico, Canada, and Europe.

 David was awarded the Presidential Scholarship at Berklee College of Music in 2012 and graduated in 2015 with a Bachelor of Music in Performance degree, moving to New York that fall.
 After gigging in the New York City area for a year, he earned a Masters of Music degree in Jazz Studies from The Juilliard School in 2018, while accepting First Prize in the Jazz category of the 2018 Vandoren Emerging Artist (VEA) competition.
 He has been a Conn-Selmer Artist and Yanagisawa Japan artist since 2012, and utilizes the Vandoren brand.